bonitasoft/bonita-distrib/README.md

 ## Contribution

-I you want to contribute, ask questions about the project, report bug, see the [contributing guide](https://github.com/bonitasoft/bonita-developer-resources/blob/master/CONTRIBUTING.MD).
+If you want to contribute, ask questions about the project, report bug, see the [contributing guide](https://github.com/bonitasoft/bonita-developer-resources/blob/master/CONTRIBUTING.MD).